NationalGenomicsInfrastructure/miarka-provision/README.md

    python sync.py -e production -d vX.Y
 ```

-This will install and sync over the Irma environment version `vX.Y`.
+This will install and sync over the Miarka environment version `vX.Y`.

-To see all available production releases go to https://github.com/NationalGenomicsInfrastructure/irma-provision/releases
+To see all available production releases go to https://github.com/NationalGenomicsInfrastructure/miarka-provision/releases

 #### Reload crontabs and services

 Remember that you will probably have to restart services manually after a new production release have been rolled out.
 This must be done for *each site*.
-First re-load the crontab as the func user on `irma1` with a `crontab /lupus/ngi/production/latest/conf/crontab_SITE`.
+First re-load the crontab as the func user on `miarka1` with a `crontab /vulpes/ngi/production/latest/conf/crontab_SITE`.
 Then, depending on what software your func user is running, continue with manually shutting down the old versions and re-start the new versions of the software.
-In the case of Uppsala one should then do a `/lupus/ngi/production/latest/resources/stop_kong.sh` followed by starting `supervisord` and `kong` (see the crontab).
+In the case of Uppsala one should then do a `/vulpes/ngi/production/latest/resources/stop_kong.sh` followed by starting `supervisord` and `kong` (see the crontab).

-## Manual initializations on irma1
+## Manual initializations on miarka1

-Run `crontab /lupus/ngi/<instance>/<version>/conf/crontab_<site>` once per user to initialize the first instance of cron for the user.
+Run `crontab /vulpes/ngi/<instance>/<version>/conf/crontab_<site>` once per user to initialize the first instance of cron for the user.
 As mentioned above, this has to be done for each new production release.

-Run `/lupus/ngi/<instance>/<version>/resources/create_ngi_pipeline_dirs.sh <project_name>` once per project (i.e. ngi2016003) to create the log, db and softlink directories for NGI pipeline (and generate the softlinks).
+Run `/vulpes/ngi/<instance>/<version>/resources/create_ngi_pipeline_dirs.sh <project_name>` once per project (i.e. ngi2016003) to create the log, db and softlink directories for NGI pipeline (and generate the softlinks).

-Add `source /lupus/ngi/<instance>/<version>/conf/sourcme_<site>.sh && source activate NGI`, where `site` can be `upps` or `sthlm`, to each functional account's bash init file `~/.bashrc`.
+Add `source /vulpes/ngi/<instance>/<version>/conf/sourcme_<site>.sh && source activate NGI`, where `site` can be `upps` or `sthlm`, to each functional account's bash init file `~/.bashrc`.

 ## Simple environment integrity verification

 Once the ansible-playbook has successfully been executed, log onto the target machine.

-Run `source /lupus/ngi/conf/sourceme_<SITE>.sh` where `<SITE>` is `upps` to initialize `funk_004` variables, or `sthlm` to initialize `funk_006` variables.
+Run `source /vulpes/ngi/conf/sourceme_<SITE>.sh` where `<SITE>` is `upps` to initialize `funk_004` variables, or `sthlm` to initialize `funk_006` variables.

 Run `source activate NGI` to start the environment.